1986–87 Philadelphia Flyers season: Records

 Among the team records set during the 1986–87 season was the 26 seconds it took to score the fastest two shorthanded goals in team history on November 6.
 On November 13, Murray Craven tied the team record for most goals in a single period (3).
 On November 20, Tim Kerr tied team records for most goals (4) and powerplay goals (3) in a single game.
 About two weeks later Brian Propp also tied the single game goals record on December 2.
-Kerr’s .77 goals per game average is a franchise single season high while the team’s 22 shorthanded goals on the season is a team record.
+Kerr's .77 goals per game average is a franchise single season high while the team's 22 shorthanded goals on the season is a team record.

-During game two of their division semifinal series against the New York Rangers, the Flyers tied tied the team record for most goals in a single period (5).
+During game two of their division semifinal series against the New York Rangers, the Flyers tied the team record for most goals in a single period (5).
 During game seven of their division final series against the New York Islanders, the Flyers tied a team record for shorthanded goals in a game (2) and set a team record for shorthanded goals during a single period (2, later tied).
 During game five of the Stanley Cup Finals against the Edmonton Oilers, Propp tied a team record for most assists (4) during a playoff game.

 A number of single playoff season team records were set during the 1987 Stanley Cup playoffs.
 The Flyers set playoff highs for games played (26), wins (15), road wins (8), losses (11), home losses (6), goals scored (85), and goals against (73).
 Among the skaters setting single season marks were Pelle Eklund for assists (20), Doug Crossman for points by a defenseman (18, later tied), and Propp for shots on goal (104).
 Rookie Ron Hextall set the goaltending marks for games played (26, tied for the NHL record), wins (15), losses (11), minutes played (1,542), and goals against (71).
 Hextall’s 43 penalty minutes is a single playoff season NHL record for goaltenders.

+Milestones

 Transactions

 The Flyers were involved in the following transactions from May 25, 1986, the day after the deciding game of the 1986 Stanley Cup Finals, through May 31, 1987, the day of the deciding game of the 1987 Stanley Cup Finals.